Hoyasumii/avengers-endgame/README.md

 THANOS: I used the stones to destroy the stones.
 It nearly killed me.
 But the work is done.
 It always will be. [sits himself a little straighter.]
 I am... inevitable.

-RHODEY: We have to tear this p
+RHODEY: We have to tear this pl